-When someone you know struggles with drug addiction, your first instinct may be to focus all of your attention on them.
-Keep in mind that you will also need guidance – or sometimes, simply a listening ear – as you cope with a loved one’s drug dependence.
-If your own quality of life has declined as a result of another person’s substance use – whether they are your child, parent, friend, coworker, or neighbor – it is time to seek help.
+When someone you know struggles with drug or alcohol addiction, your first instinct may be to focus all of your attention on them.
+But keep in mind that you will also need guidance – or sometimes, simply a listening ear – as you cope with a loved one’s substance misuse.
+If your own mental, emotional, and physical health has declined as a result of another person’s addiction – whether they are your child, parent, partner, or friend – it is time to seek help.

 1. You gain greater insight into your loved one’s addiction

 It can be easy to internalize societal prejudices against people suffering from addiction, making it even more difficult to accept when someone close to you develops a substance use disorder.
 You may worry that your loved one will encounter stigma.
 If you have never experienced addiction first-hand, it is especially likely that you will also feel confused, disappointed, or agitated by your loved one’s destructive habits.
 By attending a Nar-Anon or Al-Anon meeting, you can express all these difficult feelings in a safe space without fear of judgment.
 Listening to the stories of other attendees who have been affected by another’s drug use will enhance your understanding of addiction, allowing you to empathize more deeply with your loved one.